TEAMMATES/teammates/docs/cron-setup.md

 0 3 * * 0     | /auto/cleanupFeedbackSessionLogs
 ```

-## Student Activity Logs

-Student activity logs are now written synchronously when the activity happens, so no scheduler is needed to ingest them.

-- Retention period: 90 days
-- Cleanup job: `/auto/cleanupFeedbackSessionLogs`
-- Recommended schedule: once a week in Asia/Singapore time

 ## Example: Google Cloud Scheduler

 1. Create a job with HTTP target.